rui314/mold/README.md

   other linkers on 4 or 8-core machines too, though.

-- It looks to me that the designs of the existing linkers are somewhat similar, and I believe there are a lot of drastically different designs that haven't been explored yet.
-Develoeprs generally don't care about linkers as long as they work correctly, and they don't even think about creating a new one.
+- It looks to me that the designs of the existing linkers are somewhat too similar, and I believe there are a lot of drastically different designs that haven't been explored yet.
+Developers generally don't care about linkers as long as they work correctly, and they don't even think about creating a new one.
 So there may be lots of low hanging fruits there in this area.